 Overall, restaurant Victoria offered a tasty, traditional, home-style meal, at a great price, with friendly, multi-lingual service.

 While it may seem odd to plan a weekend getaway a mere 20 minutes from home, Hoeilaart seems a word away from Brussels.
-There is plenty to do in the area, indoors and out, a unique and little known history, great food, and a warm, welcoming place to lay your head at night.
-If you’re looking for an easy escape from the city, look no farther than B&B Hippo-droom.
+There is plenty to do in the area, indoors and out, a unique and little-known history, great food, and a warm, welcoming place to lay your head at night.
+If you’re looking for an easy escape from the city, look no further than B&B Hippo-droom.

 Drove Tumuli 7,